thephpleague/uri-src/docs/components/7.0/modifiers.md

 ### URI Resolution

+<p class="message-notice">Available since version <code>7.6.0</code></p>

-Apart from modifying a URI component, the `Modifier` can also normalize or resolve URI.
-Resolving and Normalizing URI is supported by `League\Uri\Uri`, and PHP's native URI object **but** not by PSR-7 `UriInterface` and the public API diverge. using the `Modifier` class you get a single method for all the URI objects and add the missing support for any PSR-7 implementing class
+The `Modifier` can normalize or resolve URI.
+Resolving and Normalizing URI is supported by `League\Uri\Uri`, and PHP's native URI object **but** not by PSR-7 `UriInterface` and the public API diverge.
+Using the `Modifier` class you get a single method for all the URI objects and add the missing support for any PSR-7 implementing class.

 ```php
 use Uri\Whatwg\Url;